CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 - Ownership of an Object is because of coming across that Object as a matter of consequence.

 ## Spoken
-- Words produced by the vocal cords of a Person.
+- Conveyance of thought, feeling, meaning or other information through articulate sounds.

 ## FormerUses
 - Functions some Place or Object was used for in the past which may change what Type it was throughout time.  http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#hasArtefactRelatedPhysicalResource